githubEdit

 1. Project

 A Project is a logical entity representing planned work.
 Each Project contains a Title and Summary.
-The heart of a Project is its requirements.
-Requirements can be defined in plain english.
+The heart of a Project are its requirements, which can be defined in plain English.

 2. Requirements

-This is a user generated document that enumerates the project’s goals and objectives in natural language.
-Every project will have the user requirements associated with it.
-The requirements may also specify how a project’s goals are to be accomplished.
+Requirements are a user-generated document that enumerates a Project’s goals and objectives in natural language.
+Every Project includes associated user requirements, which may also specify how a Project’s goals are to be accomplished.

 3. Plan

 A Plan represents an execution plan containing tasks.
-It is an agent-generated breakdown of how to accomplish a Project's Requirements.
-An Agent derives the Plan from the Requirements, and it requires human approval before execution.
-Plans are versioned whenever the underlying requirements change, ensuring traceability.
-If a user rejects a Plan, they can provide feedback for regeneration, allowing iterative refinement until the Plan meets requirements.
+It is an Agent-generated breakdown of how to accomplish a Project's Requirements.
+An Agent derives the Plan from the Requirements and requires human approval before execution.
+Plans are versioned whenever the underlying requirements change, ensuring full traceability.
+If you reject a Plan, you can provide feedback for regeneration, allowing iterative refinement until the Plan meets your requirements.

 4. Task

 A Task represents a unit of work within a Plan.
-An Agent generates Tasks from an approved Plan, and each Task is assigned to an Agent based on the required Skill needed to complete it.
-Tasks require human approval before proceeding and become Tickets upon approval.
-Users have the flexibility to add new Tasks by providing feedback to the agent and can override Task routing decisions within the Plan if needed.
+An Agent generates Tasks from an approved Plan, and each Task is assigned to an Agent based on the Skill needed to complete it.
+Tasks require human approval before proceeding and become Tickets once approved.
+You have the flexibility to add new Tasks by providing feedback to the Agent and can override Task routing decisions within the Plan if needed.

 Last updated